gurilad/cpp-learning/README.md

 # c++ learning
-this reposetory is for me to learn c++ and be able to learn it on diffrent devices
+this reposetory is for me to learn c++ and be able to access the learning code on diffrent devices

 all explanasions for what each line does is inside the code